 Indoor Environmental Quality (IEQ)

 Indoor Environmental Quality (IEQ) is most simply described as the conditions inside the building.
 It includes air quality, but also access to daylight and views, pleasant acoustic conditions, and occupant control over lighting and thermal comfort.
 It may also include the functional aspects of space such as whether the layout provides easy access to tools and people when needed and whether there is sufficient space for occupants.
 Building managers and operators can increase the satisfaction of building occupants by considering all of the aspects of IEQ rather than narrowly focusing on temperature or air quality alone.
 Americans spend the majority of their time indoors; not surprisingly, studies have shown an increase in worker productivity when improvements are made to a space’s IEQ.
-See the IEQ Whole Building System for guidance to improve IEQ.

 A space with good acoustics allows for confidential conversations among collaborating workers without affecting those engaged in individual, focused work.
 It is not too loud, does not echo too much, and controls excess noise pollution from both indoor and outdoor sources.

 Adequate ventilation and exhaust is important to prevent build-up of odors, carbon dioxide, allergens and toxins in indoor air.
 Provide separate exhaust for copy, printing, break rooms, and food preparation areas.
 Flush out occupied spaces prior to occupancy.
 Use energy efficient or variable drive fans for enhanced air movement.
 Consider bringing in more fresh air into the building.
 Ensure the building management staff is conducting preventive maintenance on all building exhaust systems (restrooms, garage exhaust fans, etc).
 Seal ventilation duct opening during construction or renovations to reduce dust and particle build-up.